RoboCupAtHomeJP/AtHome2024/rules/OPL/tu_en.md

 ## Object Category and Placement Goal

+> [!NOTE]
+> Updating.
+Furniture name may be updated.

 The placement locations for each object category are as follows:
 <div align="center"><img src="./tu_layout.jpg" width="70%"></div>
 <br>

 ## Restart

 The following action is admitted when the robot restarts.

-* The team can remove the object that the robot grasps (put out of the arena) when the team declares restart.
+- The team can remove the object that the robot grasps (put out of the arena) when the team declares restart.
-* The team can rearrange the objects when the robot waiting at the start position (the team can rearrange fallen or dropped object into the initial position).
+- The team can rearrange the objects when the robot waiting at the start position (the team can rearrange fallen or dropped objects into the initial position).

 ## Deus ex Machina